Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Proposed Methods

-Let us imagine a simple graph environment with a sparse reward (Figure~\ref{fig:1}, up) where an agent can only take two actions, left or right.
-In this example, $s_1$ is the initial state and $s_4$ is the terminal state.
-A reward of 1 is gained only when the agent moves to the terminal state and a reward of 0 is gained from any other transitions.
-To make it simple, assume that we only have one episode stored in the experience memory: $(s_1\rightarrow s_2\rightarrow s_3\rightarrow s_2\rightarrow s_3\rightarrow s_4)$.
-The Q-values of all transitions are initialized to zero.
+Let us imagine a simple tabular MDP with a single rewarded transition (Figure~\ref{fig:1}, (a)), where an agent can only take one of the two actions: \emph{`left'} and \emph{`right'}.
+In this example, $s_1$ is the initial state, and $s_4$ is the terminal state.
+A reward of 1 is gained only when the agent reaches the terminal state and a reward of 0 is gained from any other transitions.
+To make it simple, assume that we have only one episode stored in the experience memory: $(s_1\rightarrow s_2\rightarrow s_3\rightarrow s_2\rightarrow s_3\rightarrow s_4)$.
+The $Q$-values of all transitions are initialized to zero.
+With a discount $\gamma\in(0,1)$, the optimal policy is to take the action \emph{`right'} in all states.
 When sampling transitions uniformly at random as Nature DQN, the key transitions $(s_1\rightarrow s_2)$, $(s_2\rightarrow s_3)$ and $(s_3\rightarrow s_4)$ may not be sampled for updates.
 Even when those transitions are sampled, there is no guarantee that the update of the transition $(s_3\rightarrow s_4)$ is done before the update of $(s_2\rightarrow s_3)$.
 We can speed up the reward propagation by updating all transitions within the episode in a backward manner.
-Such recursive update is also computationally efficient.
+Such a recursive update is also computationally efficient.

 We can calculate the probability of learning the optimal path $(s_1\rightarrow s_2\rightarrow s_3\rightarrow s_4)$ as a function of the number of sample transitions trained.
-With simple Episodic Backward Update stated in Algorithm 1, which is a special case of Lin's algorithm (\hyperlink{Lin, 1991}{Lin, 1991}) with recency parameter $\lambda=0$, the agent can figure out the optimal policy just after 5 updates of Q-values.
-However, we see that the uniform sampling method requires more than 40 transitions to learn the optimal path (Figure~\ref{fig:1}, down).
+With the tabular Episodic Backward Update stated in Algorithm 1, which is a special case of Lin's algorithm \cite{Lin1991} with recency parameter $\lambda=0$, the agent can figure out the optimal policy just after 5 updates of $Q$-values.
+However, we see that the uniform sampling method requires more than 40 transitions to learn the optimal path with probability close to 1 (Figure~\ref{fig:1}, (b)).